-Rejection Sensitivity is a strong reaction to perceived or actual rejection.
-It can often be triggered by fearing having done something tenuous wrong that another person will then act upon, or by the perception of negative feedback.
-This can drive behaviours that later cause regret, but in the moment you felt powerless to stop them.
-Rejection Sensitivity often is experienced by people with Social Anxiety, generally secondary to various neurodivergent and biological conditions.
+Rejection Sensitivity is a strong reaction to perceived rejection or actual rejection.
+Rejection Sensitivity can be triggered by the fear that you have something wrong, even if it is tenuous, and that the other person will act on it, it can be triggered by feedback that is either perceived or actual negative feedback.
+Rejection Sensitivity can drive behaviours that you later regret, but in the moment you feel powerless to stop them.
+Rejection Sensitivity is often experienced as a secondary symptom by people with Social Anxiety, Autism and ADHD.
+Rejection Sensitivity is most commonly caused by biological conditions, and exacerbated by real life experiences.

 You may also like